cotodevel/toolchaingenericds-ide/README.md

 4)Close VSCode, then open PowerShell and write
 	-wsl -d Ubuntu

+Shell should be @ Ubuntu Virtual Machine now, now write the following commands:
+	-cd ~
 	-code .

+Note: If you aren't getting a "Trust the authors" pop-up (and clicking trust always checkbox), retry 4) until you get the pop up.

-5) Once VSCode is connected to WSL:<Linux distro>, you'll need to create a "new folder", and copy the default Makefile provided in this repo inside that folder.
+5) Once VSCode is connected to WSL:<Linux distro>, you'll need to go to Remote Explorer icon, choose WSL Target: /home/{linux-id-user}/
+	Right-click on "Connect in Current Window"

-6) Then Right-click button on "new folder", and select "Open in Integrated Terminal"
+6) Create a "new folder", and copy the default Makefile provided in this repo inside that folder.
+Then Right-click button on "new folder", and select "Open in Integrated Terminal"

 7) Write in the terminal the following commands:
+	-sudo apt-get install make
 	-make checkoutenvironment
 	-make newlib
 	-make toolchaingenericds